antoinecomp/moodbot/README.md

  - have more data in data/data.json.
 Indeed, the more data you have here, the more the bot will be able to understand.
  - have more stories in data/stories.md for better answers.
  - have more mood, actions and templates in the domain.yml.
  - enable people to talk to each other and store their conversation as anonymous data which could then be used for ML NLU for furthering the dialog agent.
-Today this is provided by the article systems, which isn't the best way to do chat.
+Today this is provided by the article systems, which isn't the best way to chat.

-Do not hesitate to fork the project.
+Do not hesitate to fork the project !

 <h2> Reporting Issues</h2>